miriamwanjo/Disaster-Response-Pipeline-NLP-/README (1).md

 # Disaster Response Pipeline Project

+### Project Overview
+This project applied a broad range of data engineering skills to analyze disaster data provided by Figure Eight.
+The dataset contains real messages sent during a disaster event and the premise of the project was to build a model for an API that can classify the messages.
+Some of the notable skills applied include:
+	1. creating ETL and ML pipelines
+	2. Writing clear and organized code
+	3. Building a web app that also displays visualizations

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.